bkirsh99/GNMINFRMTCS/A6/Assignment6.md

 ### `#?#` *Given this result, predict whether we will see a significant relationship between GC content and logFC in our differential peak analysis (loess-normalized).
 Justify your prediction.
 Predicting “wrong” will not be penalized, as long as your justification is correct.
 Don’t retroactively change your answer. - 2 pt*

-\#ANSWER: In regions of low (&lt;0.5) or high (&gt;0.7) GC content, noticeable variations in CPM are observed for the peaks in each sample.
+\#ANSWER: In regions of low (&lt;0.4) or high (&gt;0.7) GC content, slight differences are observed in the CPM of each sample.
 However, regions of moderate (0.5-0.6) GC content have a consistent CPM across all samples.
-Thus, I believe that there will be a significant relationship between GC content and logFC in our loess-normalized Differential accessibility analysis, since the plot above demonstrates a sample-specific relationship between the number of reads and the abundance of GC nucleotides in any given peak.
+Since GC content is a fixed property of the genome sequence, we should in fact expect to see a similar GC content distribution.
+The slight sample-specific variations must therefore be driven by either technical bias or biological conditions.
+Sources of bias such as enzymatic cleavage and PCR amplification have a preference towards GC-rich regions, but read count normalization using the loess approach which removes local extremes caused by insufficient coverage for some percentual GC content.
+Thus, I believe that there will not be a significant relationship between GC content and logFC in our loess-normalized differential accessibility analysis.
+This hypothesis is based on the assumption that the differences observed between samples is not due to biology (e.g., effects of treatment time or drug on differential accessibility), but rather a result of differences in experimental conditions.

 ### `#?#` *Plot the relationship between GC and logFC for the loess-normalized ControlvsProtac analysis.
 Also include a line of best fit (blue) and y=0 (red) - 2 pt*